gregoryguillou/terraform-api/README.md

   SaaS environment.
 - to do more...
 Terraform Lineup is what you want it to be...

-    Important notes:
+> **Important**:
-    There are a few things we discourage you from doing.
+  There are a few things we discourage you from doing!
 This is because Terraform Lineup remains new and is extremely sensitive to the quality of the Terraform scripts you are writing.
 As a result, you should not mix the creation/update/deletion of an environment from Terraform Lineup and from another set of tools.
 We also with your CI/CD or for your production environment.
 It also includes managing your Terraform environment from Lineup and by another mean.

-## For more informations
+---
+# Do you want to play with it?

-If you want to know more, jump to:
+If you want to work with Terraform lineup, you'll find below a set of documentation to help you:

 - [A step-by-step demonstration of Terraform Lineup with Consul](docs/TUTORIAL.md)
 - [The concept guide](docs/CONCEPT.md)